yktoo/yktoo.com/content/blog/posts/0168/index.en.md

     - /en/blog/post/168
 ---

-I already {{< a "0122" "published" >}} a script that sets a random image file as desktop wallpaper.
+I already [published](0122) a script that sets a random image file as desktop wallpaper.
 It has only one downside: you have to run it every time you want to rotate your wallpaper.

 However GNOME since 2.28 allows assigning a slide show as wallpaper by providing an image list in XML format.
 There you can specify the order and duration for each image.
 Moreover, you can even define a transition from one image to another.